 How Can I Reduce the Feeling of Student Anonymity?

-Learn as many names as you can.
-Create a seating chart to enable rapid taking of attendance and identification of students.
+Learn Student Names: Create a seating chart to enable rapid taking of attendance and identification of students.
 Return exams personally to associate names with faces and encourage students who are struggling.
 Before class, learn the names of people sitting along the aisles and call on them during the class.
 When giving a test, I ask the students to hang a sheet of paper with their names in large letters in front of them and you can wander around the room learning names.
 When handing back the tests, go to the labs or discussion sections with the papers and hand each back individually with an appointment book to invite students with scores of D or less to make an appointment, and any others who look disappointed or concerned

-Be a person to your students.
-Create a more personal environment by letting students “know” you in appropriate ways.
+Be a Person to Students: Create a more personal environment by letting students “know” you in appropriate ways.
 Tell about your interests and hobbies.
 Explain how you first encountered a concept or how you used course-related materials in problem-solving

-Provide many avenues for feedback from students to check for understanding.
-Ask students at intervals to write down the “muddiest” part of your lecture, and then use some of the next class or handouts to clarify the material.
+Provide Avenues for Feedback: Ask students at intervals to write down the “muddiest” part of your lecture, and then use some of the next class or handouts to clarify the material.
 A class-specific newsgroup on the campus computer network can foster out-of-class discussion.